Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 Best for: Research, image and video generation, large documents, Google integration

 Gemini handles massive context windows.
 You can throw an entire document at it and ask questions.
-It's also tightly integrated with Google's ecosystem.
+It also plugs directly into Google's ecosystem.

 For image generation, Gemini consistently delivers.
-I use it for every blog hero image.
+I use it for every blog hero image on this site.

-Watch out for: Gemini has less personality.
-The responses can feel more clinical than conversational.
+Watch out for: Less personality.
+The responses can feel clinical compared to Claude or ChatGPT.

 Grok